 It has maintained a 4.5 star rating with over 650 customer reviews.
-A few customers have reported low durability and questionable sturdiness, but coming in at less than $15, is that really all that surprising?
+A few customers have reported low durability and questionable sturdiness, but coming in at less than $10 each, is that really all that surprising?
 Despite this, many are satisfied with it’s construction and value.
 We have been very impressed with all of the AmazonBasics products we have tested so far, and can easily recommend this.

 If you don’t have very much to spend, are looking for a monopod as well, or just need something to hold your microphone over your scene, The AmazonBasics 67-inch Monopod is definitely better than nothing.
 At under $15, you’ve got almost nothing to lose.

 Did we mention it comes with a carrying bag!?